 Karl’s father Gustav Zegelin, was born in Prussian Damnitz (now Polish) in 1854 but moved west to nearby Stettin in Germany.
 His grandfather, Michael Friedrich Zegelin, was also born in Damnitz in 1806.
 (State boundaries in that region changed several times, between Prussia, Sweden and Poland resulting in uncertainty about the ethnic origin of citizens).

 Gustav married Ida Hulda Amanda Klatt, and had 3 children - Elsa, Elfrieda and Karl Friedrich.
-He was a successful lumber wholesaler. and retired at age 45, to enjoy his investments in city property.
+He was a successful lumber wholesaler (see NOTE BELOW) and retired at age 45, to enjoy his investments in city property.
 Elsa migrated to the USA, and died in Michigan aged 97, while Elfrieda moved to Hannover, dying aged 95.
-Karl was born on 30/11/1889, and migrated to Australia, where he died in 1987 aged 87.
+Karl was born on 30/11/1889, and migrated to Australia, where he died in 1977 aged 87.

 After his normal schooling, and probably enjoying living in bourgeois comfort, including holidays on the Baltic coast, Karl graduated from a horticultural college in Wittstock-am-Dosse.
 In 1909 he was conscripted for 2 years of military service, and was assigned to the elite Alexander Guard Regiment in the heart of Berlin, with many ceremonial duties.
 At the Regimental graduation ball in 1910 he met my mother (Elfrieda Lortz).
 She was a friend of the sister of one of Karl’s fellow-guardsmen, and a spark of friendship was apparently ignited.